LilianaSepulveda/binary_trees/README.md

 In this group project we will work to expand knowledge about what a binary tree is, the difference between a binary tree and a binary tree, the potential gain in terms of time complexity compared to the related list, the same depth.
 We also investigate and cover topics on different traversal methods for traversing a binary tree, a complete, complete, perfect, and balanced binary tree.

+### Learning Objectives
+* At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ## Table of Contents
 1. [Test](#Tests)